jpaulm/gofbp/README.md

 This repo is for early testing of GoFBP ideas and trial balloons!

-Good run - with 25 IPs - connection capacity 10 - 2 processes, one connection - unnamed ports - lots of logging!
+Good run - with 2 Senders generating 15 IPs each, one Receiver - one connection - capacity 6 - unnamed ports - lots of logging!﻿